The yarrow herb is one powerful plant and in many ways. Learn how you can use this amazing plant anywhere from the garden, health, home, and beyond.

 Yarrow essential oil

 Easily dried for use in a tea for cold and flu season, or made into a tincture to reduce a fever or stop a nosebleed.
-Yarrow has nearly limitless uses and many that take almost no effort.
-With yarrows happy-to-thrive-anywhere attitude and the fact it will readily self-sow all over the place, you are guaranteed to have all you could ever need.
+Yarrow uses are nearly limitless and many that take almost no effort.
+With yarrow’s happy-to-thrive-anywhere attitude and the fact it will readily self-sow all over the place, you are guaranteed to have all you could ever need.
 Even if you may not have it in your garden yarrow is very easy to find growing wild all over the place.

-Yarrow has the nickname of “cure-all” and rightly so.
+In the herbal medicine world, the yarrow herb has the nickname of “cure-all” and rightly so.
 It has been successfully used for a long period of time for a very wide range of issues.
 What “weed” has that claim to fame?
 Yarrow is not picky and will happily grow in your garden or wild in a field.
-Whether to stop a nosebleed or to heal hemorrhoids, to companion plant or keep pests from the garden the many yarrow uses and benefits have got your back♡♡♡
+Whether to stop a nosebleed or to heal hemorrhoids, to companion plant or keep pests from the garden the many benefits of the yarrow herb have got your back♡♡♡

 Comment, Share and Enjoy